spotDL/spotify-downloader/README.md

 ```
 python.exe Scripts/spotdl.py
 ```
-(you can create a batch file to run the script just by double-click everytime)
+(you can create a batch file shortcut to run the script just by double-click anytime)

 ## Step by step Instructions for Downloading songs: